-• Personal Computer Tax Credit - An income tax credit of \$100 per unit of qualified personal computer equipment (486 or 68030 processor or better) donated to a not-for-profit Educational Service Center, in conjunction with the Buddy-Up with Education Program, may be claimed.
+• Personal Computer Tax Credit - An income tax credit of \$125 per unit of qualified personal computer equipment donated to a not-for-profit Educational Service Center, in conjunction with the Buddy-Up with Education Program, may be claimed.
 Attach preapproved Form PC-20 to the return.
 Form PC-10/20, Personal Computer Tax Credit Application, is available from the Department.
-For more information about this program call the Central Indiana Educational Service Center at (317) 387-7100.
+For more information about this program call the Central Indiana Educational Service Center at (317) 387-7100;

 • Teacher Summer Employment Tax Credit - I.C.
-6-3.1-2-1 provides a tax credit to taxpayers hiring designated shortage certified teachers during school summer vacations.
+6-3.1-2-1 provides a credit to taxpayers who hire designated shortage certified teachers during school summer vacations.
 The credit for each teacher hired is the lesser of either \$2,500 or 50% of the compensation paid.
 The Professional Standards Board will certify the qualified positions.
 Schedule TSE must be attached to the return.
 Contact the Department of Education at (317) 232-6675 for information about this credit.